kaihendry/dabase.com/content/tips/archlinux/mime.md

 My profile name is `hendry`, though it's not clear this is the name from Firefox's `about:support`.
 You have to parse this out of Profile Directory's [SALT](https://www-archive.mozilla.org/start/1.5/faq/profile.html).
 In Chrome you can figure out the Profile directory from `chrome://version/`.

-I'm unsure of the .desktop format (like what is the difference between %u and %U?), though it can be linted like so `desktop-file-validate ~/.local/share/applications/firefox-personal.desktop`
+The .desktop format linted like so `desktop-file-validate ~/.local/share/applications/firefox-personal.desktop`

+Thanks to <https://specifications.freedesktop.org/desktop-entry-spec/latest/ar01s07.html> I now know the difference between:
+* `%u` - a single URL
+* `%U` - a list of URLs

 You might also need to run `update-desktop-database ~/.local/share/applications`